Last Updated on 26 February 2025 by Cycloscope

 Dunhuang is probably the most touristic destination in Western China.
 The main attractions are for sure the Mogao Caves and the huge sand dunes around the Crescent Moon Lake.

-The Crescent Moon Lake (Yueyaquan) itself, is a bit of an overrated attraction, with a ridicolous entrance fee.
-The dunes of Dunhuang though, are spectacular, probably the best sand dunes in China, and a mong the most beautiful in the world.
+The Crescent Moon Lake (Yueyaquan) itself, is a bit of an overrated attraction, with a ridiculous entrance fee.
+The dunes of Dunhuang though, are spectacular, probably the best sand dunes in China, and among the most beautiful in the world.
 In this article, we’ll explain how to get to the Dunhuang Sand Dunes for free.

-Beside this famous sights, there are many more small things to see in Dunhuang, and the town itself is worthy a few days stay.
+Besides these famous sights, there are many more small things to see in Dunhuang, and the town itself is worth a few day’s stay.
 It’s a pleasant small city, another oasis in between two deserts, the Taklamakan and the Gobi Desert.
 Another Silk Road caravanserai.

 The road from Turpan to Dunhuang

-Turpan bus station, heading to Dunhuang (wiki).
+Turpan bus station, heading to Dunhuang.
 I get into a bank thinking it’s the ticket office, and thus we get the really friendly help of an employee, who speaks some English and comes with us to the real ticket office.

 To put the bicycle in the trunk of the bus you have to pay a small bribe, to be divided by the driver and the baggage desk lady.
 The task itself is not easy, there’s no space and there are two more Chinese cyclists.

-We were supposed to arrive around 8 am, but it’s past 11 when we get in Dunhuang (wiki).
-So we crossed from Xinjiang into Gansu however, happy to have saved a bike ride that, else than the spectacular enough Flaming Mountains just outside Turpan, it’s on a dusty road into the same bare rocky desert, dotted with scattered smoking, stinky factories.
+We were supposed to arrive around 8 am, but it was past 11 when we got to Dunhuang.
+So we crossed from Xinjiang into Gansu, happy to have saved a bike ride that, else than the spectacular enough Flaming Mountains just outside Turpan, it’s on a dusty road into the same bare rocky desert, dotted with scattered smoking, stinky factories.

 Of course, if we had had an unlimited visa for China it would not be too bad to save on the cheap bus, but with only one month would be a waste to see just grey rocks.

-Put the bikes in one piece again (we had to dismantle them a bit to get in the bus) we go looking for a place to sleep.
+Put the bikes in one piece again (we had to dismantle them a bit to get on the bus) we go looking for a place to sleep.

 Dunhuang sand dunes